poornaprajays/chirply-ai/README.md

 Chirply-ai
-know the vast variety of difrrent species of birds with thier chirp
+know the vast variety of different species of birds with their chirp

 <p align="center">